neomatrix369/awesome-ai-ml-dl/README-details.md

 - [Auto sklearn](https://github.com/automl/auto-sklearn)
 - [OpenML](https://openml.org)
 - [Lightning Flash](https://www.linkedin.com/posts/philipvollet_machinelearning-pytorch-opensource-activity-6815862293948092416-AiNY) - a collection of production ready Tasks for fast prototyping, baselining, finetuning and solving problems with deep learning built on top of PyTorch Lightning
+- [Aim](https://www.linkedin.com/posts/philipvollet_datascience-machinelearning-pytorch-activity-6732191279083511808-zqSM) - a super-easy way to record, search and compare AI experiments.
+With Aim you can compare 100s of experiments in no time!

 ### Ethics / altruistic motives